-Larry's computer went belly up and he has to buy a new computer.
+Larry's computer died and he has to buy a new computer.
 How can he move data from his old computer to his new computer when the old computer is dead?
 Leo says to go to Newertech.com and pick up their Universal Drive Adapter.
-Take the old hard drive out of the computer and connect it to your new computer using the UDA.
-Then you can open it as a drive on your new computer and copy the missing data over.
-But if the drive isn't functioning any longer, you may be out of luck.
+This will allow Larry to take the old drive out of the computer and connect it to his new computer.
+He can open it as a drive on his new computer and just copy the missing data over.
+But if the drive isn't functioning any longer, he could be out of luck.

 If you need to transfer your data from an old phone to a new one, there are a few ways to do it.
 First of all, check to see if your data is already being synced to the cloud.
 Data such as email, contacts, and calendars are likely already stored with Google or Apple's iCloud.
 You can verify this by logging into your Google or Apple account from a web browser and checking to see if the data is there.